OriginProtocol/OETHb-AMO-simulation/README.md

 - Graphs are stored in a new generate folder `data/graphs/`

 ## How to use it

+### First file the .env
+- `PROVIDER_URL_KEY` is mandatory.
+It is a alchemy API key.
+If you don't want to use Alchemy, change the RPC itself on the `foundry.toml`.
+- `BASESCAN_API_KEY` is optional.
+It is useful when debugging.

 #### Run Simulations
 ```
 make tests